-We are in the people business not the product business anymore.
-If you want the customer to hear and see you as a valuable partner, take the time to get to know them on a deeper and personal level.
+We are in the people business, not the product business anymore.
+If you want the customer to hear and see you as a valuable partner, take the time to get to know them more profoundly and personally.

 Background and Career

-Rahamim has worked for a number of years as a Project Manager at Teva Pharmaceuticals.
-She notes, “I enjoyed the interactions I had with my clients as part of the global consulting team”.
+Rahamim has worked for several years as a Project Manager at Teva Pharmaceuticals.
+She notes, “I enjoyed the interactions I had with my clients as part of the global consulting team.”
 Also, the idea of working with customers in solving any issues or concerns to achieving mutual success has been a great source of motivation.

-Yet with this great tool, Rahamim points out, I found that most people have different notions about AI.
-She continues, “it is sometimes a challenge to explain what AI is, how it works, the implications and the great things it can achieve to scale up the conversations”.
+With this great tool, Rahamim points out that most people have different notions about AI.
+She continues, “it is sometimes a challenge to explain what AI is, how it works, the implications, and the great things it can achieve to scale up the conversations.”

 Why Exceed.ai adopted Customer Success?
 What’s the motivation behind it?

 As the SaaS industry emerges, the growing need for CS has been evident and apparent.
-Since every SaaS business is a recurring revenue model, it becomes more important to have someone who will be responsible for ensuring the success of their customers once the sales have been completed.
+Since every SaaS business is a recurring revenue model, it becomes more critical to have someone responsible for ensuring their customers’ success once the sales have been completed.

 “If you want to ensure that your customers are going to leave or stay (with your organization), (CS) must become the repository of all the information that the sales or marketing team can leverage for and from.”

 Citing the above circumstances, it is a straightforward answer that CS is needed in today’s digital and competitive business landscape.
-The goal of CS has expanded not just from product utilization but to ensure the (business) growth of the customers.
+The goal of CS has expanded not just from product utilization but also the (business) growth.

-“We have a few customers who literally paused using our service.
+“We have a few customers who paused using our service.
 Once they started using our AI platform, they could no longer handle their current pace and (business) momentum.
-This is the success we want our partners and customers to achieve and experience.
+It is the success we want our partners and customers to achieve and experience.

-Although we don’t want them to stop using our service yet, the impact of our solution (to their bottom line) has been widely recognized.
-This is a classic example of business growth and what a successful partnership looks like to us.”
+Although we don’t want them to stop using our service yet, our solution’s impact (to their bottom line) has been widely recognized.
+It is a classic example of business growth and what a successful partnership looks like to us.”

 Cultivating Partnership and Meeting Business Goals

-“Once you understand the people you serve, their motivation and what drives them, you can help them succeed.
+“Once you understand the people you serve, their motivation, and what drives them, you can help them succeed.
 Of course, once they succeed, you succeed as well.
 It only shows that you have been instrumental in achieving their desired success.
-You shouldn’t aim just to please them, but to delight them.
-Making them see how the product (along with its service as a whole) is something you just can’t do without”
+You shouldn’t aim to please them but to delight them.
+Making them see how the product (along with its service as a whole) is something you can’t do without.”

 An organization seeking to strengthen customer relationships and solidify long term retention might ask: If we had to do it again, how would you like us to handle that situation differently?
 How’s your experience working with us.
 How did that make you feel?
 What have you learned?

 These questions encourage customers to enhance their stories or feedback in greater detail.
-It only shows that the key to success in today’s economy is understanding your customers at the deepest level.
+It only shows that today’s economy’s key to success is understanding your customers at the most profound level.